hugoroy/hroy.eu/posts/encryptionEuDataIcons.md

 [EUlabels]: https://en.wikipedia.org/wiki/European_Union_energy_label
 [classes]: https://tosdr.org/classification.html

-Let's hope the next proposal gets it right with an icon system that is more easy to understand and which gets rid of the confusing ones.
-But an icon system is not an acceptable alternative to making strong regulations that really achieve what it promises: safeguarding what can be saved of our privacy rights in the 21st century.
+Let's hope the next proposal gets it right with an icon system that is easier to understand and which gets rid of the confusing bits.